Data collection

 Install Agent code in the web pages served by a web server.
 See the RUM Agent documentation:

-3. Follow the instructions under RUM Instrumentation for manual or automatic RUM instrumentation
+3. Follow the instructions under RUM Instrumentation for manual or automatic RUM instrumentation.

-4. Add an associated RUM auto-provisioning rule
+4. Add an associated RUM auto-provisioning rule.

 Add a manual resource

-2. Open SETTINGS > Provisioning
+2. Open SETUP > Provisioning.

-3. Navigate the existing view hierarchy in the left hand pane and click on the view in which to add the new resource
+3. Navigate the existing view hierarchy in the left hand pane and click on the view in which to add the new resource.

-4. Select the type of monitoring package needed by category and use the filter to limit the options displayed
+4. Select the type of monitoring package needed by category and use the filter to limit the options displayed.

-5. Drag and drop a package into the central view editor
+5. Drag and drop a package into the central view editor.

 6. Set the resource properties based on the package type selected.
 A unique resource name is always required as well as all fields highlighted with a (*).
 The resource will make use of the default Agent to obtain the data unless the Agent fields are completed with the agents from which the queries are to be made.
 The Ping SNMP Agent will be used for all Ping and SNMP queries while the Agent will be used for all other queries.

-7. To view package documentation, click on the Documentation tab
+7. To view package documentation, click on the Documentation tab.

-8. Click OK
+8. Click OK.

-9. Finally, click Save all the changes
+9. Finally, click Save all the changes.

 Note: many packages use SNMP queries to obtain information.
 You may need to specify an SNMP policy with the correct credentials to monitor the device.
 See the Policies documentation for details.